Sunday, June 2, 2013

 That's the flavor which started my day, it stuck with me throughout my walk and of course is following me as I type these words and post these images.
 I brought my mother with me today.

 This is a wall at the elementary school both my sister and I attended.
-The walls were simply beige back them.
+The walls were simply beige back then.
 I attended part of my year, 1965, right behind that wall.
 Room 20.
 The expression on the wall I see everyday called out to me on this day.
 It has a story that goes along with my mother's passing away and that story is conveyed here on my sister's blog, posted two days after mom left us.

 The bulk of the walk was from there a trigger for fond memories of my childhood.
 This is what the walk told me, to hold onto precious memories and that the past is part of who I am but it also sparked a new motivation in me to move forward and grow where I've been planted.
 Perhaps that should read where I've been replanted.
 I've been hanging onto a disconnect in a way, to a different past.
 One which took place 27 years ago when I left this Valley and said I would never live here again.
 Today jolted me into the reality that I do live here again and that I need to make the most of it and regain my focus on how, not where, I want my life to be.